eshaz/codec-parser/README.md

 # Codec Parser

-`codec-parser` is a JavaScript library that takes in audio data and returns an array of audio frames with information.
+`codec-parser` is a JavaScript library that parses raw data from audio codecs into frames containing data, header values, duration, and other information.

 ### Supports:
   * **MPEG (MP3)** - `audio/mpeg`